7500 (film): Plot

 Daniel returns with another hostage; this time, it is Gökce.
 Tobias pleads with them to spare her life, and even attempts to summon the passengers to her rescue by informing them that the hijackers are poorly armed with only glass knives and no firearms.
 He pleads with Vedat to intervene but to no avail; Gökce is killed as he watches helplessly.

 Tobias resumes piloting the plane.
 Unbeknownst to him, Kinan manages to escape from his restraints and knocks Tobias unconscious.
 He opens the door to allow Vedat inside the cockpit, who has escaped the passengers attacking the remaining hijackers in the cabin.
 Vedat manages to close the door and he ties up Tobias as Kinan takes control of the plane.
 It becomes clear that he intends to crash the plane, but Vedat suffers a crisis of conscience.
 Fearing death, he kills Kinan and frees Tobias, who retakes control of the plane.

-Tobias continues preparations to land at Hannover, but Vedat demands they fly somewhere else.
-He eventually relents after Tobias explains the plane is low on fuel and has to land, and helps the injured Tobias land the plane in Hannover.
+Tobias continues preparations to land at Hanover, but Vedat demands they fly somewhere else.
+He eventually relents after Tobias explains the plane is low on fuel and has to land, and helps the injured Tobias land the plane in Hanover.
 After they land, the passengers and remaining crew evacuate while a police hostage negotiator begins communicating to the cockpit via radio.
 Vedat demands fuel during negotiations, becoming emotionally unstable as he is faced with the outcome of his actions.
 The hijacker is briefly calmed and distracted when his mother calls him on his cellphone, and he cries to her that he just wants to go home.
 After the call, he becomes aggravated, as Tobias pleads with the young man to surrender.
 Eventually, Vedat grows more aggressive and threatens to kill Tobias, but he is shot by a German police sniper and is incapacitated.

 The police enter the cockpit as Tobias tries to save Vedat, and he pleads for the police to summon a doctor for Vedat.
-As Tobias and Vedat are escorted from the plane, Tobias’ gaze drifts to Gökce's body, still lying outside the cockpit.
+As Tobias and Vedat are escorted from the plane, Tobias' gaze drifts to Gökce's body, still lying outside the cockpit.
 In the silence of the evacuated plane, the film ends as Vedat's cellphone begins ringing again in the now empty cockpit.